Private landlord registration

-Failure to renew a registration before the expiry date will result in a late fee (2x the principal fee of £65 = £130) to all registrations including all joint owners.
+Failure to renew a registration before the expiry date will result in a late fee of £149 to be added to all registrations including all joint owners.

 For more information contact the Landlord Registration team.
 Information and answers to some of the most frequently asked questions are on the Scottish Government website.

 You may also be interested to find out more about the Landlord Accreditation Scheme which is a voluntary scheme set up to promote and support Landlords.

 To cancel your registration

 You must contact landlord registration by email,letter or phone

 - Landlord Registration Team, Council Offices Almada Street, Hamilton, ML3 0AA